Shadowblade911/TableComponent/README.md

 the properties of the table cell are what gets passed to it from Column configs.
 Instead, when using this class, you should extend the class into your own class, and as part of that you override the methods of the class.
 Overwriting the render method will let you customize the display for example.

-Additionally, every class should add it's constructor's name into the CentriamTableCell.CELL_TYPES hash, using the constructor's name as the key, and the constructor as the value.

 You can write your own sorting functions for your cells, by adding a static method on constructor called getSortFunction.
  The getSortFunction should return a function that takes, in order, a boolean value to sort by ascending or descending,